U.K., U.S. and Canada report Russian cyberspies may be trying to steal vaccine research

 The Russian spying is ongoing, with British, American and Canadian cyber experts working to defend laboratories and research data, according to the Government Communications Headquarters, commonly known as GCHQ, Britain’s intelligence and security branch.

+The allegations of Russian spying on virus researchers comes two months after the FBI and Department of Homeland Security warned that China was also targeting covid-19 research, and that health-care, pharmaceutical and research labs should take steps to protect their systems.

+“The biggest thing to keep in mind is Russia’s not alone,” Hultquist said.
+“This is an existential threat to almost every government on Earth, and for Russia, China and Iran, we can expect that tremendous resources have been diverted from other tasks to focus on stealing research.”

-The charge that Russian hackers were searching for vaccine data came as Britain’s foreign minister Dominic Raab told a Parliament intelligence committee Thursday that “Russian actors” sought to interfere in the U.K.’s 2019 general election by acquiring unpublished documents used in trade talks between the United States and Britain, and then leaking the material via social media.
+The charge that Russian hackers were searching for vaccine data came as Britain’s foreign minister told a Parliament intelligence committee Thursday that “Russian actors” sought to interfere in the U.K.’s 2019 general election by acquiring unpublished documents used in trade talks between the United States and Britain, and then leaking the material via social media.

-“Sensitive government documents relating to the UK-US Free Trade Agreement were illicitly acquired before the 2019 General Election and disseminated online via the social media platform Reddit,” Raab said in a written statement to Parliament.
+“Sensitive government documents relating to the UK-US Free Trade Agreement were illicitly acquired before the 2019 General Election and disseminated online via the social media platform Reddit,” said Raab in a written statement to Parliament.

 The foreign minister added, “It is almost certain that Russian actors sought to interfere in the 2019 General Election through the online amplification of illicitly acquired and leaked Government documents.”